-With community COVID-19 cases still a concern in NSW , you may be wondering where to go.
+Although we don’t have a lockdown, you may be wanting to go out but avoiding indoor spots and crowds.
 Here are some places to get out and explore in Newcastle, Lake Macquarie & the Hunter that have less potential for crowds and more space to social distance.

 We’ve chosen places that aren’t as busy as some of our more popular attractions but make sure you still maintain 1.5 metres from other people, wear a mask when appropriate and bring hand sanitiser to maintain clean hands.
 Please stay home if you feel sick or have been at any of the current COVID-19 exposure sites.